samsonjs/lake/Readme.md

 Portable C99, only dep is glib, nothing to configure, no documentation!

-Install glib 2.x using your package manager, for me it's either `brew install glib` or `sudo aptitude install glib`.
+Install glib 2.x using your package manager, for me it's either `brew install glib` or `sudo aptitude install libglib2.0-dev`.
 You'll also need some version of gcc and GNU make.

 Once you have all that you can build the repl: